dataronio/juvix/docs/source/compiler/frontend/syntax-guide.md

 ```

 ## Syntax Guide
-This document is heavily inspired by the [[http://docs.idris-lang.org/en/latest/reference/syntax-guide.html][Idris syntax guide]].
+This document is heavily inspired by the [Idris syntax guide](http://docs.idris-lang.org/en/latest/reference/syntax-guide.html).

 ## File Organization
-A file contains zero or more [[Top Level Declarations]]
+A file contains zero or more [top level declarations](#top-level-declarations).

-For example
+For example:
 ```haskell
   -- this is a function with a signature! sig foo : Natural